bbrownekianda/docs/connectors/README.md

-# Configuring data connectors
+# Data connectors

 Connecting to data in Kianda is a breeze.
 You can quickly connect to a data source, for example data in Salesforce, and use this in Kianda forms and dashboards, creating a **data connector**.

-Kianda comes with a pre-defined set of data connectors, these include:
+Kianda comes with a predefined set of data connectors, these include:

 - [Active Directory](connectors/active_directory.md)
 - [DocuSign](connectors/docusign.md)